dunbar12138/DSNeRF/README.md

 pip install -r requirements.txt
 ```

-You will also need [COLMAP](https://github.com/colmap/colmap) installed to compute poses if you want to run on your own real data.
+You will also need [COLMAP](https://github.com/colmap/colmap) installed to compute poses if you want to run on your data.

 ### Data